This guide describes how to add Solana's native token SOL to your cryptocurrency exchange.

 SPL Token accounts carry additional requirements that native System Program accounts do not:

-- SPL Token accounts are not implicitly created, so must be created explicitly before an SPL Token balance can be deposited
+- SPL Token accounts must be created before an amount of tokens can be

 - SPL Token accounts must remain rent-exempt for the duration of their existence and therefore require a small amount of native SOL tokens be deposited at account creation.
 For SPL Token v2 accounts, this amount is 0.00203928 SOL (2,039,280 lamports).